scottyschup/ruby-curriculum/the-web/oauth.md

 application, which then logs in as the user and performs actions in his name.

-Consider a application like Instagram which integrates with Facebook.
+Consider an application like Instagram which integrates with Facebook.
 One way to give Instagram the power to post photos to your wall would be to provide Instagram with your Facebook username and password.